©2023 OnPay, Inc.

 Although employers can set up an ICHRA on their own, the vast majority work with a TPA because it is a complex process.
 Part of the TPA’s job is to act as a go-between you and your employees.

-To learn more, we caught up with Paul Foery, OnPay’s Vice President of Insurance, and a benefits expert with more than 30 years of experience advising small businesses.
+To learn more, we caught up with Paul Foery, the former Vice President of Insurance at OnPay, who is a benefits expert with more than 30 years of experience advising small businesses.
 He explains that using a TPA saves time and can prevent headaches.
 “The reason most employers choose to work with a third-party administrator is to take care of the heavy lifting and educate employees on how ICHRA works,” he says.
 “Employers ask the TPA to design the ICHRA based on their specific wants and needs, and create a plan document that spells everything out.”

 In addition, there are tax considerations to think about, and TPAs can help with recordkeeping.
 “You need someone to keep track and have all these numbers together come tax time,” says Foery.
 “You can do this yourself with software — or work with a TPA.
 In many cases, they do charge an annual service fee.”